openstream/llm-visibility-monitor/README.md

 - Your configured prompts are sent to OpenRouter each time the cron job runs (daily/weekly) or when you click "Run Now"
 - The selected model identifier (e.g., `openai/gpt-4o-mini`) is sent with each request
 - Your WordPress site URL is sent as the HTTP referer for API tracking
+- **Model Access**: With a valid API key, you have access to 300+ AI models from OpenRouter's catalog

 **Service provider:** OpenRouter (https://openrouter.ai)
 - [Terms of Service](https://openrouter.ai/terms)